Devanand2501/pizza-delivery-api/README.md

 ## PIZZA DELIVERY API

 This is a REST API for a Pizza delivery service built for fun and learning with FastAPI, SQLAlchemy, and PostgreSQL.
-You can find the video playlist [here](https://www.youtube.com/playlist?list=PLEt8Tae2spYnLMAf8RGCNYhovIFZHVsPP).

 ## Routes to Implement